CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/subscribers.md

    The status _unknown_ means that we don't know if subscriber wants to receive newsletter email or not.
-   It is assigned just after subscriber is created inside Magento installation and no follow up actions were taken.
+   It is assigned just after subscriber is created inside Magento installation and no follow-up actions were taken.
 Depending if Magento is configured to require confirmation after subscription (double opt-in), this status should change into 'subscribed' (no confirmation required), 'unconfirmed' (email address is associated with
-   registered customer) or 'not active' (the email address is not associated to registered customer).
+    a registered customer) or 'not active' (the email address is not associated to a registered customer).

 *  **not active**